-344 North Oak Ave
+The Murray House - 344 North Oak Avenue

-The Murray's where prominent members of the community.
+The Murray's were prominent members of the community.
 After her husband's death, Jane became a winter resident of Orange City.
 She was known for her generous donations to the First Congregational Church of Orange City, which included an extension of the church sanctuary to house a donated organ and also a gift to build the parish house.